Control Flow

 Exercise: Clojure has a really interesting take on its cond.
 Check it out.
 What is different about it?

-Iteration is executing code repeatedly, either for each value in a range or collection, or while (or until) some condition holds.
+Iteration can be done either for each value in a range or collection (definite iteration), or while (or until) some condition holds (indefinite iteration).
 Iteration is typically modeled in four ways:

 Loops